benduong2001/benduong2001.github.io/airbnb_sd.md

 # ArcGIS San Diego Airbnb Project

+---

 ![](images/images_airbnb_sd/servicearea.png)

-* [Pictured above: Areas with driving distances of 5, 10, 15, 20 minutes away from SeaWorld, along with locations of 1000 most expensive AirBnb listings]
+* [Areas with driving distances of 5, 10, 15, 20 minutes away from SeaWorld, along with locations of 1000 most expensive AirBnb listings]

+---

 * In this project, data analysis was done on Airbnb listings alongside geographic data using the GIS software ArcGIS.
 * I contributed by: